-Session Descriptions Academic Standards Common Core ELA Common Core Math Session Four: Jobs All Around the Neighborhood Students learn that entrepreneurs create businesses, which provide jobs for families.
-Objectives: Students will: Identify the jobs people do Analyze their own skills to determine ways they can support family members Reading Foundations RF.1.1-4 Reading for Information RI.1.6-7 Writing W.1.5 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 1-2 4-5 7-8 Session Five: A New Business Students think like entrepreneurs and help advertise a new business needed in the neighborhood.
-Objectives: Students will: Describe one of the entrepreneurial characteristics- Satisfy a Need or Want Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1-2 L.1.4 Operations in Algebra OA.
+Session Descriptions Nevada Social Studies Standards Common Core ELA Common Core Math Session Four: Jobs All Around the Neighborhood Students learn that entrepreneurs create businesses, which provide jobs for families.
+Objectives: Students will: Identify the jobs people do Analyze their own skills to determine ways they can support family members SS.1.16.
+Explain the purpose of different government functions, including but not limited to: garbage collection, passing and enforcing laws, road building, and schools.
+SS.1.18.
+Compare and contrast the different ways people work to improve the community.
+Reading Foundations RF.1.1-4 Reading for Information RI.1.6-7 Writing W.1.5 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 1-2 4-5 7-8 Session Five: A New Business Students think like entrepreneurs and help advertise a new business needed in the neighborhood.
+Objectives: Students will: Describe one of the entrepreneurial characteristics- Satisfy a Need or Want SS.1.22.
+Compare the goods and services produced locally with those that are produced in other communities.
+Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1-2 L.1.4 Operations in Algebra OA.
 1 ELO OA 6-7 Measurement and Data 1.MD.C.4 Mathematical Practices 2-4 7-8